Ashtacon/sistine/README.md

 A MQTT Dashboard project created using Node.js, MQTT.js, Express.js, and EJS.

 ## Introduction
+SISTINE stands for

+- SI mple
+- S ystem
+- T o
+- I nteracting from mqtt In broker-mqtt with
+- N ode.js and
+- E xpress.js

+and of course Sistine is the name of one of my waifu ^^

 This MQTT Dashboard is designed to help you visualize and control MQTT-connected devices easily.
 With this dashboard, you can monitor and manage your IoT devices in real-time.